anasmangla/BridgeNiagara/README.md

 ## Environment Variables

 Sensitive credentials should be stored in a local `.env` file which is ignored by git.
-An example file is provided as `.env.example`.
+Start by copying `.env.example` to `.env` and customizing the values.

 ```
 STRIPE_SECRET_KEY=sk_test_yourkeyhere